Update: Please see also Phantom Piezo Preamp revisited

 This simulates with a -3dB frequency response of 18Hz to 21kHz.
 Note that the capacitor in the Zobel network (C3 above) has been increased from 220pF to 680pF.
 If you further increase C3 to 1nF, the upper -3dB point will reduce to about 14kHz.
 The gain of the circuit is somewhat dependent upon the input impedance of the mixer and with R7 at 47k, gain is about 15.5dB.
 I simulated this design with various JFET models and they all give broadly similar results.
 The major effect is differences in nominal transconductance affecting the gain.

 The point of the exercise is to find a use for the 2SK596S JFETs I just bought and characterised (and indeed put on sale here).
 The ‘596 features comparatively low Idss.
 Unfortunately, there doesn’t seem to be a spice model kicking around, so we can’t simulate it in the above circuit topology.
 However, we can characterise the Idss and figure out a suitable value for the current source:

 We finally settled on and built this design on a small PCB with a Neutrik NC3MAAH-1 pcb-mount XLR connector:

 So what can this design be used for?
 Well, it can be built into all kinds of instruments that have a piezo pickup element, whether that is a commercial pickup or a home-brew piezo disc glued or taped onto a resonant surface.
 Also, you could install it into a guitar or bass (the PCB envelope without the XLR and input sockets fitted is 37mm x 29mm x 9mm high) and give your instrument a balanced active output.
 You can use it as a hydrophone preamp or as part of an art installation.

-As the unit must be phantom powered (and there is no battery option), the design is suitable for semi-pro or professional use where there will always be a mixing desk with phantom power available and a sound guy who’s not afraid to use it.
+As the unit must be phantom powered (and there is no battery option), the design is suitable for semi-pro or professional use where there will always be a mixing desk with phantom power available (and a sound guy who’s not afraid to use it).